Barodas/unity-prototypes/README.md

 # Unity Prototypes

 ## Sailing Topdown 2D
+Camera is locked to ship, use mouse to turn steering wheel and navigate.
+Points of Interest off screen are identified using a circular HUD around the ship.

 ## Tetris Inventory
+ARPG style inventory.
+Different items take up multiple slots and can be moved around with the mouse.

 ## Idle Combat
+Implementation of a combat system inspired by [this video](https://www.youtube.com/watch?v=LY9wqkzauz4) by Polatrite.

+Abilities can be generators and/or spenders.
+Character attempts to activate each ability in sequence each "turn".

 ## Dwarf Game
+Old 2019 Project.
+Side on block game.
+Uses raycasts for collision detection.
+Has block breaking and inventory.

 ## Invaders
 Old 2018 Space Invaders Clone - Trying different implementations for upgrades/scoring/etc.